radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-schema.md

 ## Extending the Schema with Objects and Attributes from Existing Identity Sources

 The metadata from any backend that is virtualized by RadiantOne is maintained in a file with an .orx extension.
 All .orx files are shown in the Control Panel > Setup > Directory Namespace > Directory Schema > EXTEND FROM ORX section.
-If you extracted a new schema in Data Catalog, and it does not appear in the list, click **Refresh**.
+If you extracted a new schema in Data Catalog, and it does not appear in the list, click **REFRESH**.
 To add the object classes and attributes contained in a file to the RadiantOne Directory schema, click **+** next to the schema name.
 This lists the schema file in the table on the right.
-After all schema files have been added click **Generate**.
+After all schema files have been added click **GENERATE**.

 ![ORX Files Available for Extending RadiantOne Directory Schema](../Media/orx-schemas.jpg)